Autism and the transition to adult healthcare: Guidelines for lifelong care

-Today’s “Got Questions?” response is from developmental pediatrician Daniel Coury, medical director of Autism Speaks Autism Treatment Network (ATN).
+Today’s “Got Questions?” response is from developmental pediatrician Daniel Coury, medical director of Autism Speaks Autism Care Network (ACN).
 Dr. Coury is also the chief of developmental-behavioral pediatrics at Nationwide Children’s Hospital, in Columbus, Ohio.

 Thank you for your very important question.
 Too many young adults with autism fall off the map, so to speak, in the transition from pediatric to adult healthcare.
-Within the Autism Speaks Autism Treatment Network (ATN), we’re working hard to help families prepare for this transition, beginning in adolescence.
+Within the Autism Speaks Autism Care Network (ACN), we’re working hard to help families prepare for this transition, beginning in adolescence.

 I’m happy to report that one of our centers – the Vanderbilt Kennedy Center, in Nashville – has taken the lead in developing the kind of guidelines you seek.

 Health Care for Adults with Developmental Disabilities is an online tool kit for primary-care physicians.
 Importantly, it contains a healthcare “Checklist for Autism.”
 This checklist guides the physician through autism-specific considerations and recommendations for medical issues including sleep, dental health; gastrointestinal health, sexuality, mental health and much more.

 The “considerations” section of the checklist highlights physical and mental health conditions that frequently co-occur with autism.
 The “recommendations” section lists useful exams and tests with their suggested frequency.